 Safe and Complete Streets for Children

-The Groups also have had advocacy victories garnering nearly $15 million in federal grants to make streets safer for pedestrians and bicyclists on heavily trafficked streets in low-income neighborhoods in Concord and San Pablo.
+The Groups’ advocacy for safer streets has resulted in nearly $15 million in federal grants and local investments to make streets safer for pedestrians and bicyclists on heavily trafficked streets in low-income neighborhoods in Concord and San Pablo.

 Community Organizing and Leadership Development

 The Regional Groups are a strong community-led voice for young children across the County.
-They partner with 8 cities, serve on 6 collaboratives and invest thousands of volunteer hours annually to promote social justice, community power, and optimal childhood development.
+They partner with 8 cities, serve on 6 collaboratives and invest thousands of volunteer advocacy hours annually to promote health equity, social justice, community voice, and optimal childhood development.

 Click on the links below to learn more about each Regional Group.